 - Royal Society of Public Health, 2011

 At PhunkyFoods we believe in offering schools a sustainable solution to delivering credible and reliable healthy eating and physical activity messages to children in the classroom.
-In order to achieve this in a cost-effective manner for schools we approach companies to subsidise the cost of the R&D of our programme via their Corporate Social Responsibility (CSR) budgets.
+In order to achieve this in a cost-effective manner for schools we approach companies to subsidise the cost of the R&D of our programme via their Corporate Responsibility (CR) budgets.

 Our private partners also work hard to give PhunkyFoods a powerful voice to help us lobby government on behalf of schools to kick-start additional funding streams which they can utilise to invest in vital healthy lifestyles programmes.